Voices Carry: Cover versions

 American hardcore punk band Gang Green covered the song on their 1986 album Another Wasted Night.

+American singer Tiffany covered the song on her compilation album Greatest Hits of the '80s and Beyond, released on May 30, 2011.
+The album included a string of '80s song covers.

 On July 30, 2018, singer/songwriter Sky Ferreira released a demo of her cover on SoundCloud.
 Ferreira later released a more produced '(Alternative Version)' which appeared on YouTube.

 On August 28, 2024, American actress and singer/songwriter Kate Hudson released her cover version of the song.
 Hudson had previously performed the song on The Howard Stern Show in May 2024.